2016 – 2017

-Grounded in our motto The Method Is The Message, Children’s Religious Education programing serves it’s students by exemplifying out UU values in the classroom, on campus and in the larger community.
-Volunteering in CRE helps you grow in your own faith, make a difference and helps develop UU identity in our students.
-This year’s theme is Neighboring Faiths and the entire congregation will be studying World Religions.
+Grounded in our motto The Method Is The Message, Children’s Religious Education programing serves its students by exemplifying our UU values in the classroom, on campus, and in the larger community.
+Volunteering in CRE helps you grow in your own faith, make a difference, and help develop UU identity in our students.
+This year’s theme is Neighboring Faiths, and the entire congregation will be studying World Religions.
 Imagine the impact you can have on the world by volunteering in RE!

 ELEMENTS (VPK through 6th grade)